 Costume, sleeveless black dance outfit, cotton, used by Annette Kellerman, [United States of America], 1920-1950

-Born at Darlinghurst in Sydney, Annette Kellerman (1886-1975) took up swimming at the age of six to strengthen her semi-crippled legs.
-To improve her family's finances, she turned to professional competitive swimming and became a champion, setting a New South Wales record for the 100 yards (91.4 metres), and a world record for the mile (1.6 kilometers).
+Born in Sydney, Kellerman took up swimming as a child to strengthen her semi-crippled legs.
+She became a champion, setting a New South Wales record for the 100 yards and a world record for the mile.

-In 1904 Annette and her father travelled to England where she made headlines by swimming 26 miles of the River Thames.
+In 1905 she travelled to England where she made headlines by swimming over 13 miles down the River Thames.
 She swam the River Seine in a race, coming equal third against 17 men, and won a 22 mile race down the Danube.
-She attempted (and failed three times) to swim the English Channel.
+She almost succeeded in swimming the English Channel.

-Kellerman retired from racing and turned to the vaudeville stage, appearing at the London Hippodrome.
-She developed a spectacular form of entertainment that combined diving into a glass tank, swimming and graceful underwater ballet.
+Kellerman retired from racing and turned to the stage, developing a spectacular form of entertainment that combined diving into a glass tank, swimming and graceful underwater ballet.

-Dubbed the 'Australian Mermaid' and 'Diving Venus', Kellerman had a long career in vaudeville and played in the theatres of Europe and the United States.
-She presented herself as a mythic persona, part-mermaid and part-Venus.
-She augmented her stage act to include wire-walking, ballet dancing, acrobatics, singing, physical culture and comedy.
+She augmented her stage act to include wire-walking, ballet dancing, acrobatics, diabolo, singing, physical culture, male impersonation and the elaborate staging of tanks, waterfalls and slides.
 She trained a large chorus of 'Kellerman girls' to accompany her in a form of choreographed water ballet, a forerunner to the modern sport of synchronised swimming.

-Kellerman was the first Australian woman to star in American movies.
-With its extensive underwater scenes, 'Neptune's Daughter' (Universal, 1914) was a fairytale of a near-naked mermaid that grossed over $1 million at the box office.
-She showed her dancing and acting skills in the lost film 'A Daughter of the Gods' (Fox, 1916).
-Filmed in Jamaica, it was the first US film production with a million dollar budget.
-She starred in several other films.
-In 1952 Esther Williams played Annette Kellerman in a Hollywood biopic, the water spectacular titled 'Million Dollar Mermaid'.
+The first Australian woman to star in American movies, she played a daring mermaid action hero in several feature films with fairy tale storylines.
+With its extensive underwater scenes, 'Neptune's Daughter' (Universal, 1914) was a box office success.
+She showed her dancing and acting skills in the lost film 'A Daughter of the Gods' (Fox, 1916), the first US production with a million dollar budget.
+Esther Williams portrayed Annette Kellerman in a 1952 Hollywood biopic, MGM's water spectacular 'Million Dollar Mermaid'.

 This dance outfit was used by Annette Kellerman during her stage career between 1920-1950.